- What is the LSAT?

 What is the LSAT?

 The Law School Admission Test (LSAT) is a 3-1/2 hour standardized test that applicants must take in order to apply to law school.
-It is offered four times a year, in or around February, June, late September or early October, and December.
-The LSAT does not test your skills of memorization, and it does not require any preexisting knowledge of the law.
+Until May 2017, it was offered four times a year.
+On June 1, 2017 the Law School Admissions Council (LSAC), which administers the test, announced that starting in mid-2018 they will be administering the test six times a year.
+See the LSAC website for full details on 2018-2019 LSAT dates.
+The LSAT does not test your skills of memorization, and it does not require any pre-existing knowledge of the law.
 Further, it is not an IQ test.
 Instead, the LSAT is a skills-based test, with six sections testing your logical reasoning, analytical reasoning, reading comprehension, and writing skills.
+There are two scored logical reasoning sections, one scored analytical reasoning section, and one scored reading comprehension section.
+Additionally, there is a fifth unscored and experimental section.
+This fifth section can be any of the three section types and is randomly placed.
+On test day, you will not know which section is experimental.
+There is also a writing section that is unscored, but is sent to all schools to which you apply.
 The skills tested on the LSAT track the types of skills that can be most useful in law school and the practice of law.
-They are skills that can be learned with sufficient preparation.
-As with learning a language or a musical instrument, learning the skills tested on the LSAT requires significant study and practice over an extended period of time.
+These are skills that can be learned with sufficient preparation.

 What is a good score on the LSAT?